palkim/game-leaderboard-backend/README.md

 - To create a new player, send a POST request to `/player/create` with the required player details (name, country, countryCode).
 - To update player earnings, send a POST request to `/leaderboard/earn` with the playerId and amount.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.